Workshops & Classes

 Jenni Liandu Calligraphy runs beginners and improvers workshops teaching both Modern and Copperplate Calligraphy in Aberfeldy as well as various cities and venues across Scotland.
 Our workshops are the perfect way to relax over a cuppa and cake and learn and beautiful and therapeutic new skill.
 Each class includes a full calligraphy kit, detailed work and lots of one to one help.
 Check the website for upcoming workshop dates.

 Inchture based florist Olly Bobbins run a number of creative floral workshops throughout the year including one to create a festive wreath which you can proudly hang on your door over the Christmas period.
 Their expert florists will guide you through the whole process, with all materials supplied and you will take home everything you make on the day.
 All you need to bring is some Christmas cheer!
 Check their website for updated workshop dates.

-Crieff based Jewellery Designer Jenna McDonald offers jewellery making workshops from her studio space at Tangled Up In Blue Boutique.
+Jewellery Designer Jenna McDonald offers jewellery making workshops from her studio space at the Creative Exchange in Perth.
 Learn the process of anodising aluminium in these fun and experimental workshops and leave with your completed piece/set of jewellery ready to show off to your friends or family.
 Group bookings, 1:2:1 and hen parties are welcome and Jenna’s workshops are available on weekdays, weekends and evenings.
 For images, videos, reviews and more information about how to book head to the Facebook page for Jenna McDonald Jewellery.

 Jeweller Sheila Roussel Jewellery Design runs jewellery making workshops in various venues across Angus and Perthshire.
 Workshops vary from 1/2 – 1 day and can include a variety of techniques and metals such as copper, brass and silver.
 Contact Sheila Roussel direct to find out what workshops are planned and where.